hlomphosibeko/Zola-with-Yoga/README.md

 ## Credits
 ### Content
-* The quote used on the bookings page is taken from this site: [Yoga quote]https://www.teganbyoga.com/post/best-yoga-quotes
+* The quote used on the bookings page is taken from this site: [Tegan by yoga]https://www.teganbyoga.com/post/best-yoga-quotes
 * The terms and conditions used on the sign up page are taken from this site: [Terms and conditions](https://yogauonline.com/terms-and-conditions/)
 * I struggled with getting my footer to stick to the bottom of the page, this site helped me: [Footer](https://www.w3schools.com/howto/tryit.asp?filename=tryhow_css_fixed_footer)
 * The style for the submit button found on the sign up and bookings page was found in this site: [Signup W3School](https://www.w3schools.com/css/tryit.asp?filename=trycss_buttons_animate3)
 * The position of which the images on the shop page are placed is found on this website: [Grid container](https://www.shecodes.io/athena/22284-how-to-scale-images-with-different-sizes-in-a-css-grid#:~:text=If%20your%20pictures%20have%20different,resized%20to%20fit%20its%20container.)

 ### Media
-* The images used on this website are taken from various sites: [Yoga Images](https://www.pexels.com/search/yoga/ , [Yoga incense](https://www.pexels.com/search/incense/)
+* The images used on this website are taken from various sites: [Yoga Images](https://www.pexels.com/search/yoga/) , [Yoga incense](https://www.pexels.com/search/incense/)
-)
 * The logo image used is taken from this site: [Yoga Logo](https://www.canva.com/design/play?type=TAB7AVEOUWQ&category=tACZCvjI6mE&locale=de-DE)
-* Sean, a Tutor from Code Institute provided a guide on how to compress images, which was found on this site: [TinyJPG](https://tinyjpg.com/)
+* Oisin, a Tutor from Code Institute provided a guide on how to compress images, which was found on this site: [TinyJPG](https://tinyjpg.com/)